 If left untreated, co-occurring disorders can become negative influences on a person’s recovery, lending to potential triggers for relapse.
 Effective treatment engages modalities that address both substance use and mental health disorders, with methods including cognitive-behavioral therapy, dialectical behavioral therapy, and mindfulness and stress management practices.
-Texas Recovery Center is poised to deliver you, or your loved one, this compassionate and in-depth care.
+Co-occurring disorder treatment in Texas is poised to deliver you, or your loved one, this compassionate and in-depth care.

 If you or someone you care about might benefit from Texas Recovery Center’s dual diagnosis treatment program in Texas, reach out to our mental health and addiction treatment center in Texas today by calling 844-230-5931 or completing our online contact form.
 Our team is standing by to answer any questions about our dual diagnosis treatment in Texas.